arnoverduyn/bilts_paper_code/README.md

 ## Citing

-If you use this package in your research, please cite the following paper:
+If you use this package in your research, please cite the following paper preprint:

 ```
 @misc{...,